-Transient killer whales largely prey on marine mammals, especially harbor seals.
+Transient killer whales, such as the AT1 population, largely prey on marine mammals, especially harbor seals.
 From data collected at haul-outs in the south-central region of the Sound, it appears that harbor seals numbers may have increased over the past five years.
-It is unclear how the population dynamics of harbor seals influence transient whale populations, but changes in the availability of such an important prey species could impact survival of individuals and reproductive success within groups.
-Trustee Council-sponsored research on contaminants in killer whales in the Sound indicates that individuals of the AT1 group are carrying elevated levels of PCBs, DDT, and DDT metabolites in their blubber.
+It is unclear how the population dynamics of harbor seal influence transient whale populations, but changes in the availability of such an important prey species could impact survival of individuals and reproductive success within groups.
+Research sponsored by the Trustee Council on contaminants in killer whales in the Sound indicates that individuals of the AT1 population are carrying elevated levels of PCBs, DDT, and DDT metabolites in their blubber.
 Although the presence of these contaminants is not related to the oil spill, the high concentrations found in these transients are comparable to levels that cause reproductive problems in other marine mammals.
-It is likely that the population dynamics of this group are being influenced by factors other than residual oil which may further their ability to rebound from the initial injury from the spill.
+Accordingly, it is likely that the population dynamics of this population are being influenced by factors other than residual oil which may further hinder their ability to rebound from the initial injury from the spill.